113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 <dt>-c, --new-size</dt>
 <dd>New Size of file volume in GB. ***If no size is given, the original size of volume is used.*** Potential Sizes: [20, 40, 80, 100, 250, 500, 1000, 2000, 4000, 8000, 12000] Minimum: [the original size of the volume]</dd>
 <dt>-i, --new-iops</dt>
-<dd>Performance Storage IOPS, between 100 and 6000 in multiples of 100 [only for performance volumes] ***If no IOPS value is specified, the original IOPS value of the volume will be used.*** Requirements: [If original IOPS/GB for the volume is less than 0.3, new IOPS/GB must also be less than 0.3.
+<dd>Performance Storage IOPS.
+Range [100-6000], and in multiples of 100 [only for performance volumes]. ***If no IOPS value is specified, the original IOPS value of the volume is used.*** Requirements: [If original IOPS/GB for the volume is less than 0.3, new IOPS/GB must also be less than 0.3.
 If original IOPS/GB for the volume is greater than or equal to 0.3, new IOPS/GB for the volume must also be greater than or equal to 0.3.]</dd>
 <dt>-t, --new-tier</dt>
-<dd>Endurance Storage Tier (IOPS per GB) [only for endurance volumes] ***If no tier is specified, the original tier of the volume will be used.***
+<dd>Endurance Storage Tier (IOPS per GB) [only for endurance volumes] ***If no tier is specified, the original tier of the volume is used.***
 Requirements: [If original IOPS/GB for the volume is 0.25, new IOPS/GB for the volume must also be 0.25.
 If original IOPS/GB for the volume is greater than 0.25, new IOPS/GB for the volume must also be greater than 0.25.]</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>

 **Examples**:
 ```
 ibmcloud sl file volume-modify 12345678 --new-size 1000 --new-iops 4000
 ```
+{: codeblock}

-This command modify a volume `12345678` with size is 1000GB, IOPS is 4000.
+This command modifies volume `12345678` with size 1000 GB, and IOPS 4000.

 ```
 ibmcloud sl file volume-modify 12345678 --new-size 500 --new-tier 4
 ```
+{: codeblock}

-This command modify a volume `12345678` with size is 500GB, tier level is 4 IOPS per GB.
+This command modifies volume `12345678` with size 500 GB, and tier level 4 IOPS per GB.

 ## ibmcloud sl file volume-options
 {: #sl_file_volume_options}

-List all options for ordering a file storage.
+List all options for ordering a file storage:
 ```
 ibmcloud sl file volume-options
 ```
+{: codeblock}

 **Examples**:
 ```
 ibmcloud sl file volume-options
 ```
+{: codeblock}

 This command lists all options for creating a file storage volume, including storage type, volume size, IOPS, tier level, datacenter, and snapshot size.